10 Early Warning Signs of Type 2 Diabetes: Symptoms, Risk Factors and Prevention

 • Regular health checkups

-In order to minimize the burden of diabetes in the world, prevention and early intervention are highlighted by public health experts.
+In order to minimize the burden of diabetes in the world, prevention and early intervention are highlighted by experts.

 Who Is Most at Risk Globally?

-Low and middle-income countries have the highest number of diabetes cases and there might be a lack of access to healthcare and early screening.
+Low and middle-income countries have the highest number of diabetes cases where there might be a lack of access to healthcare and early screening.

-Changing lifestyles and changing diets in urban areas are also leading causes of increased cases.
+Changing lifestyles and changing the diet pattern in urban areas are also leading causes of increased cases.

 Our health calculators (BMI and nutrition tracking) may also be used to improve your knowledge about your own health indicators.